 (a) Jupiter is a Benefic...........................
 1 unit

 (b) Jupiter is with Ketu.......................... -1 "

 (d) Jupiter is in an unfriendly sign ....... -1 "

 Jupiter and the Moon are feebly benefic.
 The Moon will give rise to a larger part of the yoga results than Jupiter.
 The Moon can fulfill his part of the results as major lord and sub-lord particularly in Jupiter's Dasa.
 The yoga is practically neutralized if the positive and negative units of strength obtained by both the planets are equal."

 So from the above remarks of B.V.
 Raman we can conclude that the mere existence of a particular yoga doesn’t mean the results will automatically manifest.
 The yoga must be carefully judged before we can determine if the results attributed to that particular yoga would manifest or not.

-For further reading see this article by K.N.
-Rao (opens new window) on Kala Sarpa yoga.
+For further reading about such "thug-like astrologers" see this pdf article by K.N.
+Rao on Kala Sarpa yoga.

 PS There is no Chart 1.